-The Nissan LEAF EV originally had a 24 kWh battery pack, but Nissan has upgraded the LEAF’s battery four times since 2011.
-In 2016, Nissan offered an optional 30 kWh battery for the LEAF, increasing its driving range from 84 miles to 107 miles of range.
-Then, in 2018 a 40 kWh lithium-ion battery was introduced, which has an EPA range rating of 151 miles of range.
-Most recently, in 2019, Nissan added the LEAF e-Plus to the lineup, which has a 62 kWh battery.
+The Nissan LEAF originally had a 24 kWh battery pack, but Nissan has upgraded the LEAF’s battery three times since 2011.
+In 2016, Nissan offered an optional 30 kWh battery for the LEAF, increasing its range from 84 miles to 107 miles of range.
+Then, in 2018 a 40 kWh battery was introduced, which has an EPA range rating of 151 miles of range.
+Most recently, in 2019, Nissan added the LEAF PLUS to the lineup, which has a 62 kWh battery.
 The base LEAF with the 40 kWh battery pack is still available.
-The 2023 Nissan LEAF comes with an available 60 kWh option for total driving range of up to 212 EV miles.

 |